-Generator Bearing: Inspect the bearing every 1000 hours with the unit running.
+Generator Bearing: Have bearing checked by Onan Service Department or dealer every 1000 hours.

 If using the unit for "prime power", replace the bearing every 10,000 hours or two years.
 If using the set for "standby", replace the bearing every five years.